 - Preheat oven to 350 degrees.
 Line standard muffin tins with paper liners; set aside.

-- Sift together cocoa powder, flour, sugar, baking soda, baking powder, and salt into a large bowl.
+- Whisk together cocoa powder, flour, sugar, baking soda, baking powder, and salt into a large bowl.

-- Add eggs, warm water, buttermilk, oil, and vanilla, and mix until smooth, about 3 minutes.
+- Add eggs, warm water, buttermilk, oil, and vanilla, and mix until smooth.
 Scrape down the sides and bottom of bowl to assure batter is well mixed.

 - Divide batter evenly among muffin cups, filling each 2/3 full.